 Let me start by saying I can shoot anywhere and I’m often influenced by the environment in which I’m shooting.
 It’s usually a good idea to choose a unique location that’s reflective of you both.

 Think about things that inspire you: consider places that have sentimental meaning for you or that’s fun or different about your hobbies, careers, or passions.
 Make it as personal as you can.
 The best locations are a mix of quirky and obscure.

 Get together and brainstorm.
 If your style is more modern and minimal you may want to pick a city block with modern store fronts, a building or restaurant with flare, an art museum, or a parking garage with geometric architecture, or an industrial set- ting, just as a couple of examples.

-If you’re both foodies, a colorful outdoor market or a picnic may be a good option.
-If you’re both bookworms, a bookshop, library, or a study might be right for you.
-The north east of England is littered with picturesque historical locations, so if you prefer the outdoors you can pick between castles, walls and ruins.
+If you’re both foodies, a colorful outdoor market or a picnic may be an option.
+If you’re both constantly found with your nose buried in books, a bookstore, library, or a study might be right for you.

-If you do have a strong idea or concept for a theme you want to incorporate into your session make sure you tell me what you have in mind and we can work together on making them a reality.
-The best couples sessions are a collaboration.
-And I’m always game for scouting new and unique locations for you.
+And if you have a concept or a theme you want to incorporate feel free to talk to me about what you have in mind and we can work together on executing your ideas.
+I’m always up for scouting new and unique locations for you.

-I wrote this guide to give you a few tips to help plan for your session, but it’s in no way a rule book.
+This guide was written to give a few tips to help plan for your session, but it’s in no way a rule book.
 It’s just a few pointers to help give you in the right direction to make sure you’re ready for the camera.
 When it gets right down to it, this is your session.
-Make it personal, make it about you... and remember, above all else, have fun with it!
+Make it personal, make it about you... and remember, above all else, have fun with it.